Vocabularies

 entry per line:

-third
+regexfirst [pP]y.* third

-mentioned above) and may also be regular expressions.
+, as mentioned above) regular expressions.

 Lines starting with #